-Double-clicking this block during simulation with Inline parameters off or selecting the block dialog's check box labeled Open channel visualization at start of simulation plots the channel characteristics using the channel visualization tool.
+Double-clicking this block during simulation or selecting the block dialog's check box labeled Open channel visualization at start of simulation plots the channel characteristics using the channel visualization tool.
 See Channel Visualization in Communications System Toolbox User's Guide for details.

 The ratio of power in the line-of-sight component to the power in the diffuse component.
 The ratio is expressed linearly, not in decibels.
 If K-factor is a scalar value, then the first discrete path is a Rician fading process (it contains a line-of-sight component) with the specified K-factor, while the remaining discrete paths are independent Rayleigh fading processes (with no line-of-sight component).
 If K-factor is a vector of the same size as Discrete path delay vector, then each discrete path is a Rician fading process with a K-factor given by the corresponding element of the vector.